jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 *boxed*, meaning that they are represented by a pointer to a object in the heap, rather than a primitive type itself.
-The use of boxed types adds one level of indirection and thus has an impact on performance because of the extra allocation and the loss of locality. `repa`, of course, uses unboxed types for efficiency.
+The use of boxed types adds one level of indirection and thus has an impact on performance because of the extra allocation and the loss of locality.

 You can read more about unboxed types [in the manual](http://www.haskell.org/ghc/docs/7.0.1/html/users_guide/primitives.html).